jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`how to make a person with a class<how to make a person with a class>`
 * :ref:`that everything in Python is an object<everything is an object>`

-:ref:`Would you like to use class attributes to remove repetition from the assertion_error project?<AssertionError 2: use class attributes>`
+:ref:`Would you like to test another way to write tests?<another way to write tests>`

 ----